 Vanity: one, two or more sinks; vanity design, color, materials, faucet, basin style, etc.

 Layout: Luxury bathrooms are getting larger and larger.
-Some are as big as traditional master bedrooms.
+Some are as big as traditional primary bedrooms.
 How much space do you wish to dedicate to your bathroom?
 You definitely want to check out our gallery of bathrooms to see how larger bathrooms appear and whether it’s something you want.

 Toilet: Enclosed in an interior room (or not), location within the bathroom, color, etc. There are many toilet brands to choose from and while most use the same toilet parts, they each offer subtle differences and some offer some very cool toilet designs.